 - Demonstration of a commitment to public service

-- 2 semesters of general (inorganic) chemistry with associated labs
+- 2 courses in general (inorganic) chemistry with associated labs

 - 2 courses in biology with associated labs